-Many people want to be homeowners, but not everyone knows what type of house they want or what will suit them best.
-Especially when you begin your house hunt, you’ll want to be familiar with the terminology of house structures and architecture.
+Deciding on which type of home works best for you is a personal choice based on many lifestyle factors.
+Before you begin hunting for the perfect place to win over your heart and your budget, you’ll want to be familiar with the terminology of home structures and architecture.
 Using our extensive list, you can find the perfect blend of both structure and style.

-The structure of the home is mainly the shape and size of the home.
-Different structures are going to offer different benefits, and depending on how many people live in the home, your preferred lifestyle, and your financial goals, some house types will be more appealing to you than others.
+The various structural options are going to offer different benefits, and depending on how many people live in the home, your preferred lifestyle and financial goals, some home types will be more appealing to you than others.

 1. Single-Family Home

-When someone says, “we’re buying a new house,” most people imagine a single-family home, especially because they make up the majority of homes in the U.S. These houses are different from nearly all others in that they are detached, meaning they share no walls with other living spaces like apartments or townhomes.
+When someone says “we’re buying a new house,” most people imagine a single-family home, especially because they make up the majority of homes in the U.S. These structures are different from nearly all others in that they are detached, meaning they share no walls with other living spaces like apartments or townhomes.
 This offers more privacy and independence, though they aren’t as common in urban settings.
-They vary in size and style, so different houses will suit different numbers of people and budgets.
+They vary in size and style to suit a large assortment of lifestyles and budgets.

 - More personalization and freedom

 - You usually own the property, both the house and land

 - Likely limited to rural areas or suburbs

 - Can be expensive to own and maintain